Compressed Natural Gas (CNG) Buses

 We store and keep our CNG buses at our 44,300-square-metre Stoney Transit Facility, the largest indoor CNG fueling complex in North America and one of the largest in the world.
 The facility is capable of housing more than 470 40-foot CNG buses.

-We plan to buy up to 180 more CNG buses through 2026 to replace diesel buses due for replacement.
+We plan to buy up to 156 more CNG buses through 2026 to replace diesel buses due for replacement.
+By 2027, we expect CNG buses to make up about half of our 40-foot bus fleet, fully using our Stoney Transit Facility.
 CNG buses fit with our diversified fleet strategy, which is guiding our fleet transition to low- or zero-emission buses in support of The City’s operational emission reduction goals.